Citrinate/BoosterManager/README.md

 Command | Access | Description
 --- | --- | ---
+`buylimit <Bots>`|`Master`|Displays the value of the given bot's active buy orders, and how close the bot is to hitting the buy order limit.
 `findlistings <Bots> <ItemIdentifiers>`|`Master`|Displays the `ListingIDs` of any market listing belonging to the given bot and matching any of the [`ItemIdentifiers`](#itemidentifiers).
 `findandremovelistings <Bots> <ItemIdentifiers>`|`Master`|Removes any market listing belonging to the given bot and matching any of the [`ItemIdentifiers`](#itemidentifiers).
 `listings [Bots]`|`Master`|Displays the total value of all market listings owned by the given bot.